-This would have been nice to post during the Super Bowl planning period, but…well, I hadn’t made them then, so that would have been difficult.
-But I think Buffalo wings can really be enjoyed anytime, especially when they are vegan, gluten free, and pretty darn healthy (a little high in fat, but that’s a hard one to get around with Buffalo wings.
+This is a great recipe idea for a Super Bowl party, but I think Buffalo wings can really be enjoyed anytime, especially when they are vegan, gluten free, and pretty darn healthy (a little high in fat, but that’s a hard one to get around with Buffalo wings.
 At least they are baked, and I didn’t use saturated fat!)
 Looking at the photos, I am honestly having a hard time not getting up to go make these again, they are that addictive.

 Lucky for you guys, they are also pretty easy to make.
 I even have a couple of options for you as far as what you use as the base – for this post I tried both cauliflower and tempeh, but I think you could also get away with zucchini, eggplant, tofu…really there’s a ton of options.
 The nice thing about Buffalo sauce is that it has a pretty strong flavor, so if your base has a good texture and is reasonably neutral, you can get away with a lot.